Miami Dolphins vs. Indianapolis Colts NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Colts stats and trends

-- Indianapolis has one win against the spread in three games this season.
+- This year, the Colts have just one ATS win in three games as an underdog of 1.5 points or more.

-- The Colts have covered the spread once this season when underdogs by 1.5 points or more (in three chances).

-- Indianapolis' games this season have hit the over on one of three set point totals (33.3%).
+- Indianapolis' games this season have hit the over one time in three opportunities (33.3%).

 Home and road insights